 Standard, off-the-shelf cushions may be appropriate for individuals who have low risk of skin breakdown through to individuals with high risk for skin integrity issues, depending upon the interaction of the cushion material and design.
 Off-the-shelf cushions may be prescribed for individuals who have symmetrical posture and who do not require extensive positioning needs.
 In addition, individuals with mild postural asymmetries, who are able to tolerate correction, may do very well with off-the-shelf cushions designed with contours to help facilitate positioning and pelvic immersion.

-When standard cushions do not fully meet the positioning needs of certain individuals, customization of off-the-shelf cushions may be considered.
-Customization of off-the-shelf cushions also can enhance pressure management for some individuals.
-For more on this, refer to this Clinical Corner article: Customizing Off-the-Shelf Seating.
+When standard cushions do not fully meet the positioning needs of certain individuals, modification of off-the-shelf cushions may be considered.
+Modification of off-the-shelf cushions also can enhance pressure management for some individuals.
+For more on this, refer to this Clinical Corner article: Modifying Off-the-Shelf Seating.

 A modular cushion can be used to achieve positioning goals for the pelvis, hips, and lower extremities through adjustments to the base of the cushion.
 The graphic to the far left illustrates the base of an adjustable cushion.
 The placement of the positioning pieces can be adjusted to achieve different positioning effects on the cushion.
 Right and left sides can be adjusted independently.
 In addition, front and rear of the cushion can be adjusted to achieve different effects.
 The graphic in the centre illustrates the removal of the cells from the front of the cushion and addition to the rear of the cushion to accommodate lower extremity positioning for tight hamstrings and for pelvic positioning.
 The graphic to the far right illustrates building up cells up under thighs for enhanced pre-ischial support and control.